MostafaMoradi7/TemplateHandler/README.md

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for more details.